Homestuck126/final_project_cs100_jsand_mman_atam/README.md

  # Looting (Post-Combat)
  ![Loot](https://user-images.githubusercontent.com/81594784/120244774-fed3cc00-c21f-11eb-8051-8757e12e0a52.jpg)
  ## Installation/Usage
- This game must be used on a CMake compatible environment (Linux or an IDE with CMake installed)
+ This game must be used on a CMake compatible environment (Linux or an IDE with CMake installed such as Visual Studio 2019)

+ Command-Line:
+  * Clone repository into your target directory
+   * Git clone --recursive <URL>
+  * Run "cmake ." and "make"
+  * Run the game with "./Phantomheart.exe"

+ Visual Studio:
+ * Open Visual Studio
+ * Clone github repository
+ * Cmake will run automatically if installed
+ * From the Dropdown menu by the Green triangle and select "Phantomheart.exe"
+ * Hit the green triangle once executable is selected

  ## Testing
  All independent componenents were tested using the google test submodule.
   * Inventory